UnquietBones/getputadventuresweb/README.md

-# getputadventuresweb
+# GetPut Adventures (web-version)

-This is the GetPut Adventures game setup to run on AWS (with MySQL, SpringBoot, and Angular)
+This is just a way for me to better learn Java, Spring Boot, backend setup, etc. I'll add proper notes here once I know what I'm doing.